seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 With mutation cases that are equivalent or unreachable or even do not change anything, the mutation score will be a little less accurate of a reflection of the accuracy of test cases.
 It will also make it difficult to eliminate all mutants and achieve a score of 100% for any class.
 However, since all classes will likely have some of these unfixable mutants, the score is evenly affected for all test classes and we can simply lower our threshhold from 100% to accurately reflect the quality of tests.

 # A discussion of what could have been done to improve the mutation score of the test suites
+The test cases were improved as mush as possible, however there were certain mutations that were impossible or very difficult to kill.
+Some of these like post increments/decrements on return lines really cannot be killed in Java, but other mutants that were results of compiler optimization may be killed if the exact compiler optimizations were known.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing is used to see how well our test cases are able to catch mutations in the code.
 Also, we can use mutation testing to see which parts of the code wasn't covered adequately by test cases.
 Hidden bugs would not be able to be identified by any other type of testing.
 By running mutation tests, we can see how well our test cases covers these hidden bugs, and overall how good our testing covers the code when it comes to mutations.
 The fact it can catch these holes in test suites and catch hidden defects is a huge advantage of this type of testing.
 This also ensures the original code is well covered overall.
 We can ensure testing is done to a high standard.